 If Measuring Resistance: Select your Range carefully.
 Most of the time, you’re selecting the range of X1kOhms, or kOhm (Kilo-Ohms, or 1000 Ohms).
-Every meter is different, so be sure to check your manual to make sure you have the right range selected, or else you’ll get an incorrect reading, or no reading at all.
+Every meter is different, so be sure to check your manual to make sure you have the right range selected.
+Else, you’ll get an incorrect reading or no reading at all.

 Digital Or Analog?